 TOP TIP: Try introducing a daily walk into your routine, by either getting up a little earlier or taking your lunch break outside.
 Getting some fresh air can do wonders for your wellbeing.

 Yes, making banana bread is actually good for you!
 Baking is a meditative activity as it requires full attention, allowing the brain to switch off from external thoughts and worries.

-TOP TIP: Experiment with baking different healthy snacks, so you don’t get tired of one recipe.
+TOP TIP: Experiment with baking different healthy snacks, such as this delicious peach crisp recipe, so you don’t get tired of just one recipe.
 Engaging the senses with different smells and sounds through cooking and baking can also be fantastic for boosting mood and providing a fun distraction.